 Probiotics for Dogs are Live Bacteria

-Probiotics are live microbial food ingredients designed to improve the dog’s healthy gut bacteria balance.
+Probiotics are live microorganisms designed to improve the dog’s healthy gut bacteria balance.
 They do this by increasing the good bacteria and decreasing the bad/pathogenic bacteria.

-The microbes used in probiotic supplements are healthy bacteria such as Lactobacillus, Bifidobacterium, Enterococcus and Saccharomyces.
+The microbes used in probiotic supplements are healthy bacteria and yeast such as

 A dog’s gut naturally has these organisms in varying numbers.
 It’s unknown exactly how a probiotic bacterium benefits health, but some theories are that